 The Clark County School District (District) is committed to ensuring that all relationships, interactions, and communications between District employees or representatives/volunteers and students, regardless of age, are appropriate.
-In furtherance of this goal, the Board of Trustees enacted Policy and Regulation 4100, which establishes procedures for all employees and representatives/volunteers (including rules related to electronic communication such as email and texting with students), defines appropriate and inappropriate conduct, mandates the reporting of inappropriate conduct, encourages cooperation with law enforcement, and ensures compliance with applicable laws.
+In furtherance of this goal, the Board of Trustees enacted Policy and Regulation 4100, which establishes procedures for all employees and representatives/volunteers (including rules related to electronic communication such as email and texting with students), defines appropriate and inappropriate conduct, encourages cooperation with law enforcement, and ensures compliance with applicable laws.